IMSY-DKFZ/xilens/docs/source/faq.rst

 ===
 FAQ
 ===
-This section describes some common errors that might appear when building SUSICAM.
+This section describes some common errors that might appear when building :code:`XiLens`.
 Solutions to such errors are also provided.

 Camera support